GoodSync for Linux Components

 Licensing

-GoodSync for Linux requires GS-V11 license, after trial period.
+GoodSync for Linux requires Personal (GS-V11) license, after trial period.

 You can buy GoodSync licenses.